wombodaclombo/sample-player/readme.md

 # The sample player

-This project is a simple soundboard, including multiple previewable genres of music, each with 8 samples.
+This project is a simple soundboard, including multiple previewable genres of music, each with several samples.
+Access is restricted unless you have the password: "Soundboard".

-## How to use this program

-to run this program in production mode, use the appropiate installer for your OS below:

-Windows:
-OSX:

-## How to develop this program from the command line
+## How to develop and run this program from the command line

 To run this program, in this directory, write this command into your terminal: